Tolky/KindredLogistics/README.md

 ![](logo.png)
 # KindredLogistics for V Rising 1.1!

+> **Notice**
+> - Due to the *vanilla* bug of the advanced furnace having a hidden recipe for bottles, Logistics reveals it on the furnace so it can be toggled off.
+> - **Dependency Added:** KindredLogistics now includes [**HookDOTS API**](https://thunderstore.io/c/v-rising/p/cheesasaurus/HookDOTS_API/) as a required dependency as of v1.6 and above.

 KindredLogistics is a server modification for V Rising that adds expansive features like stashing, crafting, pulling, searching for items, conveyor system for chain crafting, and auto stashing of servant inventories.

-Note: Due to the *vanilla* bug of the advanced furnace having a hidden recipe for bottles, I have added revealing it on them so you can turn it off.

 - It is entirely server side, and you can double tap R with your inventory open to stash, or double click the sort button to stash.
 (Legacy .stash is also available) Contained within a territory!
 - You can pull items from your chests no matter where they are on territory for crafting by right clicking the recipe in the crafting station!